Litecoin Price (LTC)

 Get up to date with the latest Litecoin updates and discussion.

-Subscribe to the CoinMarketCap blog for the latest cryptocurrency news and updates.
+Check out CoinMarketCap Alexandria for the latest cryptocurrency news and educational deep dives.

 Like most proof-of-work (POW) cryptocurrencies, the amount of Litecoin in circulation gradually increases with each newly mined block.